 - City & County of Honolulu - Use the online request form or call the city pothole report phone line at 768-7777.
 If the pothole is on a state road or highway, call the state pothole report phone line at 536-7852.

 - County of Hawaiʻi - Contact public works for repairs.

 - County of Maui - Contact the road maintenance division of public works.

 - County of Kauaʻi - Contact the division of roads branch of public works.

-Search and sign up for email alerts to notify you when a covered offender moves in to your area, using the Hawaiʻi covered offender search.
+Search and sign up for email alerts to notify you when a sex offender or covered offender moves in to your area, using the Hawaiʻi sex offender search.